 29105/39105.
 Pollen Analysis.
 Although this course is concerned with Holocene vegetation history and the impact of humans on that vegetation, concepts and lab skills presented can be applied to a variety of disciplines.
 Initial lab exercises prepare students for the primary focus of the course: the collection, processing, analysis, and interpretation of a pollen core from a local wetland.
 We take one weekend field trip to collect the core and observe local vegetation.
 Students then analyze and interpret pollen from the core, culminating in an in-class research symposium.
 K. Morrison.
-Not offered 2009-10; will be offered 2010-11.
+Not offered 2010-11; will be offered 2011-12.

-- 29500/59500.
+29500/59500.
 Archaeology Laboratory Practicum.
-PQ: Consent of instructor Undergraduates may take this course only once for credit.
+PQ: Consent of instructor.
+Undergraduates may take this course only once for credit.
 This hands-on lab practicum course exposes students to various stages of artifact processing on a collection from a recently excavated site (e.g., washing, sorting, flotation, identification, data entry, analysis, report preparation, curation).
 The primary requirement is that students commit to a minimum of nine hours of lab work per week, with tasks assigned according to immediate project needs.
 S. Dawdy.
-Autumn, Winter, Spring. - 29700.
+Autumn, Winter, Spring.

+29700.
 Readings in Anthropology.
 PQ: Consent of instructor and Director of Undergraduate Studies.
 Students are required to submit the College Reading and Research Course Form.
 At the discretion of the instructor, this course is available for either a quality grade or for P/F grading.
-Autumn, Winter, Spring. - 29900.
+Autumn, Winter, Spring.

+29900.
 Preparation of Bachelor's Essay.
 PQ: Consent of instructor and Director of Undergraduate Studies.
 Students are required to submit the College Reading and Research Course Form.
 At the discretion of the instructor, this course is available for either a quality grade or for P/F grading.
 For honors requirements, see Honors section under Program Requirements.
-Autumn, Winter, Spring. - 29910.
+Autumn, Winter, Spring.

+29910.
 Bachelor's Essay Seminar.
 PQ: Consent of instructor and Director of Undergraduate Studies.
 Open only to students currently writing BA honors papers.
-Winter. - 34804.
-Anthropology and Literature: Thoreau's Walden and the Bhagavad Gita. (=SCTH 42200) PQ: Third- or fourth-year standing.
-The rich and complex Thoreau/East Indian connection has been elaborated in many essays and books, and this course pushes the frontiers further through a "heroic reading" of all of Walden and much of the Gita.
-We also discuss how these masterpieces speak to fundamental problems: good/evil, self/cosmos, duty/passion, reality/illusion, political engagement and philosophical meditation, and sensuous "wildness" and ascetic devotion.
-P. Friedrich.
-Not offered 2009-10; will be offered 2010-11. - 34814.
+Winter.

+30415.
+American Legal Culture. (=LAWS 93801, LLSO 26203, MAPS 46701, SOSC 30416) PQ: Third- or fourth-year standing for undergraduates.
+This seminar examines how the values and norms of American Legal Culture are constructed through both the experiences of the general public and socialization of key actors in institutions such as law schools/firms, popular media, courts, police, and jails/ prisons.
+Sessions combine discussion of relevant literature with presentations by Chicago-area experts from these various institutions.
+Seminar participants conduct fieldwork in related sites in the Chicago area, presenting the results of their research projects in the final session(s) of the course.
+M. Fred.
+Winter.

+34814.
 Anthropology and Literature: World Poetry. (=SCTH 32720) PQ: Third- or fourth-year standing.
 This course explores fundamentals of poetry and poetics on a world basis (e.g., music of language, theory of tropes, poetry and myth, linguistic-poetic relativism, unique individual, sociopolitical context, moral intention of the poet, metaphysical questions).
 We focus on the following four poetic worlds: T'ang Chinese (e.g., Tu Fu); Russian (i.e., Pushkin); Native American (e.g., Quechua, Eskimo); and three American poets (Dickenson, Frost, Hughes).
 We also briefly introduce other poetic worlds (e.g., Villon, Baudelaire, haiku).
 P. Friedrich.
+Spring.

-Spring. - 36200.
+36200.
 Ceramic Analysis for Archaeologists.
 PQ: Consent of instructor.
 This course introduces the theoretical foundations and analytical techniques that allow archaeologists to use ceramics to make inferences about ancient societies.
 Ethnographic, experimental, and physical science approaches are explored to develop a realistic, integrated understanding of the nature of ceramics as a form of material culture.
 Practical training in the use of the ceramic labs is included.
 M. Dietler.
-Not offered 2009-10; will be offered 2010-11.

-36400.
-Archaeological Field Studies: Southwestern Archaeology.
-PQ: Consent of instructor.
-Must be taken concurrently with ANTH 36500.
-Class limited to sixteen students.
-Students participate directly in an ongoing scientific research project while pursuing studies in archaeological theory, method, and data collection.
-Archaeological, historical, and paleo-environmental research in the North American Southwest and beyond are introduced through direct field experience and evening seminars and lectures.
-This course is held in the Middle Rio Grande Valley of New Mexico.
-M. Lycett.
-Summer.
-Not offered 2009-10; will be offered 2010-11.

-36500.
-Archaeological Field Studies: Design and Method.
-PQ: Consent of instructor.
-Must be taken concurrently with ANTH 36400.
-Class limited to sixteen students.
-This course provides practical experience in the design and implementation of archaeological fieldwork and basic lab procedures and an introduction to the analysis of chipped stone, ceramic, floral, and faunal materials recovered from archaeological contexts.
-Through field and lab work, students do archaeological research, including surface documentation, transit mapping, excavation, artifact processing, and preliminary artifact analysis.
-Students may pursue a directed research project under the guidance of the instructor.
-M. Lycett.
-Summer.
-Not offered 2009-10; will be offered 2010-11.

-36600.
-Archaeological Field Studies: Advanced Analytical Methods.
-PQ: Consent of instructor.
-Offered in conjunction with ANTH 36400 and 36500.
-Class limited to sixteen students.
-This course provides an opportunity to participate in the intensive laboratory analysis of materials recovered from archaeological contexts.
-Students receive closely supervised instruction in advanced techniques of analysis while working with expert consultants and staff members of the Archaeological Field School in New Mexico.
-Topics may include study of faunal, botanical, ceramic, metallurgical, and chipped stone material.
-Students develop a supervised research project as part of their course work.
-M. Lycett.
-Summer.
-Not offered 2009-10; will be offered 2010-11.
+Winter.